ABOUT INTERIOR DEFINE

 As the only product designer on this project, I led user testing, competitive analysis, and stakeholder meetings.
 I worked very closely with a product manager, several developers, and stakeholders such as Marketing and Merchandising.

-Interior Define had gone through several different half-hearted rebrands so there were a variety of different treatments across the website and none really complemented the brand.
+Interior Define had gone through several different partially-completed rebrands so there were a variety of different treatments across the website and none really complemented the brand.
 In addition to not being consistent, some of the color and text treatments used were not ADA-compliant, and multiple different colors made it hard to distinguish hierarchy.
 A lack of a design system also made it extremely slow and difficult to design new pages or onboard new designers.

 I initially attempted to create a design system during my monthly Hack Day.
 However, as I went, I realized that I couldn't do that without a real branding project and guidelines.
 With an upcoming re-platform project coming up, I saw the recoding of the entire site as a perfect opportunity to refresh the branding.